I need to see an advisor. What should I do?

-What steps do I take to get credit for Cooperative Education or an internship?
+What steps do I take to get credit for an internship?

 Visit with the departmental office of your major.
-For Cooperative Education, you need to sign up with the Coop office in CARR 303 or Glass 103.
+You will also need to sign up with the Career Center's office in Carrington Hall 309.
 Visit their website for more information.

 Where do I get information about graduate school?

-Go to Glass Hall 223 for information about the MBA program at Missouri State.
-For information on the Master of Accountancy speak with staff the School of Accountancy Office in Glass 439.
-For information on the Master of Computer Information Systems visit the Computer Information Systems office in Glass 359.
+Go to Glass Hall 1063 or call 417-836-5616 for information about the Master of Business Administration, the Master of Accountancy, or the Master of Science in Cybersecurity at Missouri State.
 For information on the Master of Health Administration go the Management Department in Glass 414.
 If you want information on non-Missouri State graduate schools, you may want to obtain information from the department of your major.

 Can I put a class on Pass/Not Pass

 Only courses that are electives may be taken on a pass/not-pass basis.
 Courses toward general education, the major, core, or minor must be taken for a grade.
-In addition, any course that requires a grade of "C" or better in order to take a subsequent course, must be taken on a graded basis, even though the student may not intend to take the subsequent course.
-Repeat courses may not be taken on a pass/not-pass basis.
-No more than one course may be take on a pass/not-pass basis in any one semester, and no more than one course from an academic department may be counted toward graduation.
+Caution: Prerequisite requirements of other courses may not be met with a course completed on a Pass/Not Pass basis.
+The decision to take a course on a Pass/Not Pass basis cannot be reversed.
 See additional restrictions/cautions in the current catalog.

 What are the assessment exams I have to take to graduate?

 All majors must complete an assessment exam about General Education before graduation.
 While no minimum score is required in order to "pass" this exam, the exam must be taken before the student can graduate.
-Students are encouraged to sign up for the exam during their last semester, but may take it one of their last two semesters.
-Students must add GEN 499 to their schedule – found in the class schedule for any given semester – to sign up to take the exam.
 For more information about this exam, visit the website of the Office of Assessment.

 Construction Management majors must complete an exit interview in their Senior Project course.